Man charged in shooting of two Los Angeles County Sheriff's deputies | Law-Order

 Man charged in shooting of two Los Angeles County Sheriff's deputies

-Los Angeles prosecutors on Wednesday said they had charged a man in the shooting of two sheriff's deputies earlier this month.
+Los Angeles prosecutors on Wednesday said they charged a suspect with attempted murder in the shooting of two sheriff's deputies earlier this month.

 Deonte Lee Murray, 36, was charged in the shootings, which took place on Sept.
 12 when he allegedly walked up to a car and opened fire on two sheriff's deputies.
-Both deputies were seriously injured but survived.
-Murray is expected to be arraigned today.
+Video footage showed a man walk up to a parked patrol car at a transit station in the Los Angeles suburb of Compton and fire a pistol into the passenger side of the squad car.
+The man then ran away.

-Also Read: Sports News Roundup: Doc Rivers out as Los Angeles Clippers coach; Lightning cap road to redemption with Stanley Cup win and more
+Both deputies received serious head wounds, but both survived and have been discharged from the hospital.
+The deputies, who have not been identified by name, were described as a 31-year-old female officer who is a mother and a 24-year-old man, police said.
+Murray is expected to be arraigned on Wednesday and prosecutors said in an emailed statement that they were recommending bail be set at $6.15 million.
+He has been in custody since Sept.
+15, when he was arrested in connection with a different shooting and armed carjacking.

 - READ MORE ON: